Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 - Radzinsky, Edvard.
 The Last Tsar: The Life and Death of Nicholas II.
 New York: Anchor Books, 1993.

 - Smith, Douglas.
 Former People: The Final Days of the Russian Aristocracy.
 New York: Farrar, Straus, and Giroux, 2012.

 - Ulam, Adam B. The Bolsheviks: The Intellectual, Personal and Political History of the Triumph of Communism in Russia.
 New York: Collier Books, 1965.

 About the Author

-Sheila Fitzpatrick was born 4 June 1941 and is a historian of modern Russian history.
+Sheila Fitzpatrick was born on June 4, 1941, and is a historian of modern Russian history.
 She received her Bachelor of Arts degree in 1961 at the University of Melbourne, and later received her PhD from St. Antony's College at Oxford (1964).
 She once served as a research fellow at the London School of Slavonic and East European Studies (1968–1972), and also served as a member of the American Academy of Arts and Sciences, as well as the Australian Academy of the Humanities.
 Fitzpatrick has also taught at the University of Chicago and the University of Sydney.
-To this day, she is recognized as a leading historian on the Russian Revolution and early Soviet history.
+To this day, she is recognized as a leading historian specializing in the Russian Revolution and early Soviet history.

 Britannica, The Editors of Encyclopaedia.
 "Russian Revolution of 1917."
 Encyclopædia Britannica.
 March 21, 2018.
 Accessed June 13, 2018. https://www.britannica.com/event/Russian-Revolution-of-1917.